-The SkyVUE™8 can be tilted at various angles and up to 24°.
-Tilting the SkyVUE™ by even a few degrees can be important, as it allows the ceilometer to resist high levels of reflection from large raindrops and frozen particles that can impair vertical type sensors.
+The SkyVUE™8 can be tilted at various angles up to 24°.
+Tilting the SkyVUE™ by even a few degrees can be important, as it allows the ceilometer to resist high levels of reflection from large raindrops and frozen particles that can impair vertical-type sensors.
 The tilt also improves rain run-off on the ceilometer window, resulting in a much higher performance compared with vertical ceilometers.

 Tilting to 24° also means that it can be operated anywhere in the world without the sun shining into the lens and resulting in missing data.
-An internal 2-axis inclinometer provides automatic correction of cloud height at all angles, ensuring ease of installation and confidence that cloud heights are automatically corrected throughout the lifetime of the installation.
+An internal two-axis inclinometer provides automatic correction of cloud height at all angles, ensuring ease of installation and confidence that cloud heights are automatically corrected throughout the lifetime of the installation.